 No advances were made.
-She then became desperate and gave the broker permission to exhibit her wardrobe and publish her letters in the World.
+She then became desperate and gave the broker permission to place her wardrobe on exhibition and publish her letters in the World.
 The reaction was scathing.

 (Center stage darkens.
 Upper stage illuminated.
 MARY LINCOLN is sitting at a writing desk, alone in a barren apartment.)